klappy/glade/README.md

 ## Workflow/Scope:
 Items marked * are outside project scope.

-### Prerequisits:
+### Prerequisites:

 1. *Curate the source text so that varied manuscript variants are resolved.
 2. *Curate the source lexicon so that the various meanings are represented.
+3. *Translate the source lexicon into target language such as Hindi.
-3. *Curate the contextual examples for source words, derived from Strong's ids.
+4. *Curate the contextual examples for source words, derived from Strong's ids.
-4. *Curate additional metadata to embed such as literary devices.
+5. *Curate additional metadata to embed such as literary devices.
-5. *Curate links to supplemental notes associated to each segment/verse.
+6. *Curate links to supplemental notes associated to each segment/verse.

 ### This project:

 6. Serialize the source text into a key-value data structure.
 7. Serialize additional metadata and links to supplental notes for lookup.
-8. Translate the source lexicon into target language such as Hindi.
-9. Serialize the translated lexicon into a key-value data structure for lookup.
+8. Serialize the translated lexicon into a key-value data structure for lookup.
-10. Template the draft output to include metadata such as lexicon variances, literary devices, notes, and contextual examples.
+9. Template the draft output to include metadata such as lexicon variances, literary devices, notes, and contextual examples.

 ### Post-editing and checking:

-11. *Post-edit draft output while referencing metadata for each source word.
+10. *Post-edit draft output while referencing metadata for each source word.
-12. *Verify the post-edited work using additional metadata and checking workflows.
+11. *Verify the post-edited work using additional metadata and checking workflows.
-13. *Align translated text words/phrases to source greek text by Strong's ids by drag and drop.
+12. *Align translated text words/phrases to source greek text by Strong's ids by drag and drop.
-14. *Leverage completed/verified translations as reference material for future drafts and checking steps.
+13. *Leverage completed/verified translations as reference material for future drafts and checking steps.